Exploring Spousal Entitlements in Texas Divorce Proceedings

 An example that better illustrates this concept is a wife owning a house before marriage and deciding to make it their marital residence once married.
 The couple pays their mortgage using a joint bank account and builds an addition onto the home.
 After many years, the husband files for divorce but never signed any formal agreements regarding the house.

 In this case, although the house is the wife’s separate property, the husband may seek reimbursement from the wife’s separate estate for all funds paid to it.
 With the right guidance, you can give yourself the best chance to receive an equitable share of community assets.
-A skilled divorce lawyer can help you navigate through this complex process.
+A skilled Fort Worth divorce attorney can help you navigate through this complex process.

 Spousal Support and Alimony: A Wife’s Entitlement in a Texas Divorce